MrDrElliot/DrElliotBlog/bin/DrElliotBlog/content/posts/general/dangersofgamedevelopment.md

 Money has a way of magnifying small differences:

-* **Creative vs. commercial focus** – What happens when one partner values artistic integrity while the other pushes for monetization?
+* What happens when one partner values artistic integrity while the other pushes for monetization?
-* **Workload vs. compensation** – If one person feels they’re carrying more weight, resentment festers.
+* If one person feels they’re carrying more weight, resentment festers.
-* **Risk tolerance** – Some are comfortable reinvesting everything; others want quick returns.
+* Some are comfortable reinvesting everything; others want quick returns.

 What starts as “just a side project” can quickly become a battle over control, credit, or compensation.